-While NWB Bank's niche position as a specialized lender to the Dutch public sector means it has a low-risk weighted portfolio, it also has a limited ability to diversify its lending and hence its main revenue source (net-interest income), which are strongly concentrated in both sector and geography.
-In particular, NWB Bank has a strong concentration in lending to social housing associations (approximately 65% of its total lending portfolio as at 31 December 2013), which loans are guaranteed by Stichting Waarborgfonds Sociale Woningbouw ('WSW'), a social housing fund ultimately supported by the Dutch central government and municipalities.
+While NWB Bank's niche position as a specialized lender to the Dutch public sector means that it has a low-risk weighted portfolio, it also has a limited ability to diversify its lending and hence its main revenue source (netinterest income), which are strongly concentrated in both sector and geography.
+In particular, NWB Bank has a strong concentration in lending to social housing associations (approximately 63% of its total lending portfolio as at 31 December 2014), which loans are guaranteed by Stichting Waarborgfonds Sociale Woningbouw ('WSW'), a social housing fund ultimately supported by the Dutch central government and municipalities.
+The social housing sector has been facing multiple challenges for several years.
+These challenges have included the additional tax on housing corporations (verhuurdersheffing), the effects of the financial crisis, demographic trends and political decision-making, all of which affect housing corporations' policies and finances.
 Government policies and European rules on permitted state aid have a major impact on the social housing sector's financial position and ability to invest.
 On 1 January 2011, an interim state aid scheme for social housing associations took effect, which defines activities that are eligible for state aid and the conditions to which they are subject.
-Clarity on the restrictions imposed by the legislation is expected as the regulations are developed further.
-If the ultimate impact of the new framework is to limit the volume of guaranteed loans to social housing associations, NWB Bank's financial condition and results of operations could be adversely affected.

-The social housing sector has been facing multiple challenges for several years.
-These challenges have included the additional tax on housing corporations (verhuurdersheffing), the financial crisis, demographic trends and political decision-making, all of which affect housing corporations' policies and finances.
-In response to these developments the social housing sector has implemented cost-saving measures, including restructurings and lowered investments, including their level of borrowing.
+For example, housing associations are required to confine their activities to their core business: activities in the social rented housing sector, or services of general economic interest ('SGEI').
+In 2013, the Dutch government concluded an agreement allowing housing associations, under certain conditions, to continue to develop non-SGEI activities.
+On 1 July 2015, amendments to the Dutch Housing Act (herziene Woningwet), which sets out permissible non-SGEI activities and their preconditions, will enter into force.
+These amendments will limit the scope of business activities of housing associations and, in response, housing associations have been postponing and may continue to postpone new nearterm investments.
+In addition, some housing corporations are compelled to reduce their housing portfolios, which would adversely affect their refinancing needs.
+In the long term, from an accounting and legal standpoint, SGEI activities must be separated from non-SGEI activities.
+Only SGEI activities may be performed with state aid.
+Guarantees issued by WSW are the principal form of state aid and many non-SGEI activities are currently financed under a WSW guarantee.
+If the ultimate impact of the new housing legislation is to limit the volume of guaranteed loans to social housing associations, NWB Bank's financial condition and results of operations could be adversely affected.
+In response to the foregoing developments the social housing sector has implemented cost-saving measures, including restructurings and lowered investments, including their level of borrowing, in recent years.
+The foregoing factors, as well as an anticipated income tax, are also expected to reduce demand for loans in this sector in the coming years.